-Sophie Villeneuve is a registered Pelvic Health Physiotherapist with a strict focus on perinatal care.
+Sophie Villeneuve is a registered Pelvic Health Physiotherapist with a focus on pre & postnatal care.
 She is also a member of the Women’s Health Division of the Canadian Physiotherapy Association, and a certified Birth Healing Specialist from the Institute for Birth Healing (Denver, CO).

 Sophie obtained her physiotherapy degree from Laval University in 2008 and moved to Whitehorse in 2013.
 Recognizing the need for more pelvic health services in her new community, she took post-graduate training with Pelvic Health Solutions in 2015 in order to become a Pelvic Health Physiotherapist.
 In April 2015, she opened the doors of Physio Borealis, the first physiotherapy clinic in the Yukon focused on pelvic health.

 Sophie's approach to pelvic health mixes holistic body work, customized exercises prescription, as well as in-depth education to each client.
 Regarding the private nature of pelvic health issues, it is essential for Sophie to create a safe, private & comfortable space for her clients to connect with their pelvis.

 "I wasn't sure what to expect when I made an appointment to have my pelvic floor assessed by Sophie.
 I was relieved by how comfortable Sophie made me feel and how well she informed me during the process. " - Barb, client (read more testimonials)